Jay-ohn/JF-todolist/README.md

-# JF To-Do List
+# JF ToDoList

 ## Project Overview

-**JF To-Do List** is a simple web application built with Flask that allows users to manage their tasks efficiently.
+**JF ToDoList** is a simple web application built with Flask that allows users to manage their tasks efficiently.
 It includes features such as user authentication (signup, login, logout), a dashboard to view tasks, and a responsive design styled with Bootstrap.
 The app is designed to demonstrate the integration of Flask with MySQL.

 ---